-"As a resident of West Hartford, I have been inspired by the University of Hartford and WELFund's programs and events," Barzach said.
-"Serving as the director of WELFund is the opportunity of a lifetime and I look forward to joining the team.
+"As a resident of West Hartford, I have for many years been inspired by the University of Hartford."
+Amy said.
+"It is a personal and professional pleasure to serve as the director of WELFund at the University of Hartford as it works to advance women’s potential in the Hartford College for Women tradition”.

 Alexandra Coury joined the Women's Education and Leadership Fund as the Program Manager in November 2013.
 Prior to joining the WELFund family Alexandra (Alex) was the Assistant Athletic Director for Student-Athlete Services for the University's Department of Athletics.
 In her time in Athletics she oversaw the Academic Department, and under her direction in 2011-12 the Hartford Hawks won their first America East Academic Cup since 1996-97.
 The Hawks then went on to win back-to-back Academic Cups for the first time in school history in 2012-13.
 Alex also advised the Hartford student-athletes in their leadership and community outreach initiatives as well as directed a variety of community and department events.